The Fourth Annual Healthy Cities Virtual Conference

 Day 1 – Diving into the Healthy Cities will examine what makes a city healthy, revisit the goals of the Ottawa Charter of 1986, and highlight how Canadian cities are responding to ongoing challenges.
 Leaders from municipalities across the country will share perspectives, followed by opportunities for trainees to present their research through a poster session.

-Day 2 – Big Three in Implementation Science will focus on big three areas of implementation science Equity, Action, and the Future.
-Sessions will spotlight how implementation science can address systemic inequities, bridge the gap between research and practice, and support sustainable change at scale.
+Day 2 – Big Three in Implementation Science will focus on big three areas of implementation science Equity, Policy, and the Future.
+Sessions will spotlight how implementation science can address systemic inequities, bridge the gap between research and policy, and support sustainable change at scale.

 By attending, participants will: